spatialos/gdk-for-unity/docs/content/mobile/overview.md

 ## Developing SpatialOS games for Android and iOS

-We provide a feature module for the SpatialOS GDK for Unity to allow you to develop games for Android and iOS.
-This allows you to build [client-workers]({{urlRoot}}/content/glossary#client-worker) for different platforms that can all connect to the same deployment and enables you to create cross-platform games.
-All current feature modules are supported and work with mobile devices.
+The SpatialOS GDK for Unity contains a [mobile feature module]({{urlRoot}}/content/modules/core-and-feature-module-overview#mobile-support-module) which enables you to develop games for Android and iOS.
+All feature modules work with mobile devices.

-Mobile support is in [pre-alpha (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages).
-Currently, you can only connect your mobile client-workers to a local deployment: you **cannot** connect mobile client-workers to a cloud deployment.
-Please follow our [Roadmap](https://github.com/spatialos/gdk-for-unity/projects/1) to learn more about updates to this in future releases.
+Because your [SpatialOS World](https://docs.improbable.io/reference/latest/shared/glossary#spatialos-world), the canonical source of truth about your game, is distinct from the view of that world that your client-workers visualise, you can create cross-platform multiplayer games with ease.

 ## Getting started with your Android client-worker